Community rules & Regulations

 About Homeland Village

 Homeland Village was developed in the late 1980s by the Artery Organization.
 It is comprised of 370 homes including 144 villa condominium homes in 18 buildings, 48 back-to-back townhouse condominium homes in five buildings, 141 townhomes and 37 detached homes.

-The community covers about 28 acres and amenities include three tot lots, tennis courts, and a community building with facilities including a poolhouse, community (party/meeting) room, swimming pool and wading pool.
+The 28 acre community includes three tot lots, tennis courts, and a community building with facilities including a poolhouse, community (party/meeting) room, swimming pool and wading pool.
 Large playing fields, a blacktop play area and exercise stations are located along the western portion of the property.
-Under the western portion of HVCA's property lies the Transcontinental Pipeline, a high pressure natural gas pipeline now owned by Williams Communications.

 Homeland Village was originally a small part of a 250 acre farm, Homeland Farm, built in 1879 and owned by George & Catherine Cashell.
 The property was later purchased by Lionel Probert, head of the Washington Bureau of the Associated Press and a vice president of the C&O railroad.
 The Homeland Farm house burned in 1926 and Probert immediately rebuilt the home.
 There are many indications that the house he constructed was perhaps the largest ever adaptation of a Sears Roebuck mail-order catalog house.
 The driveway to the home was almost 3/4 of a mile long, starting at Route 108 on the site that now houses the Olney Post Office.